 7 Signs it’s Time to Replace Your Siding

-Most homeowners are not siding experts – and that’s OK!
-However, it is a good home maintenance practice to visually inspect your siding a few times a year and look for the warning signs of failing siding.
-What are the red flags you should look for on your siding?
+Most homeowners are not siding experts and that is okay.
+However, it is smart to visually inspect your siding a few times a year for warning signs of failing siding.

 Is new siding a good investment?